 Palm Springs International Airport 3400 E. Tahquitz Canyon Way, Suite 1, Palm Springs, CA. 92262

 Tel: (760) 318 3800 – TDD: (760) 864 9527 – Fax: (760) 318 3815

-For items left on board an aircraft or for lost luggage after a flight, please contact the airline directly.
-Airlines’ Baggage Services numbers can be found through this link.
+For items left on board an aircraft or if your luggage did not arrive with you after a flight, please contact the airlines directly.

 For items you may have left at the airport TSA Security Checkpoint, the fastest way to recover your item is to e-mail your inquiry to: [email protected]